-Those are the actions of Jesus' wordless sermon.
-Now let's consider...
+These are the actions of Jesus' wordless sermon.
+What's the point?

-B. Consider what His actions say to us.
-We learn three truths from this sermon.

-1. Our greatest need isn't what we often think it is.
+- B. Consider what His actions say to us.
+We learn three truths from this sermon. - 1.
+Our greatest need isn't what we often think it is.
 Let this sink in.
 He entered Jerusalem and went to the temple.
-That's the first clue that Jesus had not come to Jerusalem to do what the Jews expected.
+He's making it clear He had not come to do what the Jews were expecting.
 What's on His mind is not Rome.
 It's the temple.
-He had not come to give them what they wanted, but what they needed.

-2. Our greatest need is to be right with God.
+He is not going to give them what they want, but what they need, what we need. - 2.
+Our greatest need is to be right with God.
 That's what the temple was all about.
+Our greatest need isn't for a better life.
+It's for God Himself.
+And that's our problem.
+When we enter the world, we don't have God.
+We don't know Him.
+We are sinners.
+We enter the world alienated from Him.
+We need to be reconciled to Him.

-Our greatest need isn't for political reform, but for God's forgiveness.
-We are sinners, cut off from God, who need to be reconciled to God.
-That's what this temple was supposed to have provided for people, not just Jews but all people.
+We need forgiveness.
+We need God.

+That's what this temple was supposed to have provided for people, and not just Jews but all people.
 "My house will be called a house of prayer for all nations," Jesus would say the very next day.
-Sadly, the very people who should have known better, the religious leaders, turned this house of worship into a religious relic.
+Sadly, the very people who should have known better, the religious leaders, had turned this house of worship into a religious relic.